10- Four Chronicles

 Jac's Story

 I’m Jac Winters, a retired trucker-turned-author from Green Bay, Wisconsin, with deep roots in Canada, where I was born.
-A "Rogue Poet," style of writing captures my free-spirited, road-worn approach to life and words.

-I’ve traded the rumble of eighteen-wheelers for the rhythm of poetry and prose, crafting stories and verses that echo the highways, heartaches, and hard-won wisdom
+I’ve traded the rumble of eighteen-wheelers for the rhythm of poetry and prose, crafting stories and verses that echo the highways, heartaches, and hard-won wisdom of a life lived full throttle.

 My journey